 Here’s the Best Way To Handle Splitting the Check

-After more than a year of pandemic lockdowns and social distancing, we’re all jumping at the chance to meet up for food and drinks with loved ones.
+After nearly two years of social distancing, we’re all jumping at the chance to meet up for food and drinks with loved ones.
 But when it comes to divvying up that check at the end, that age-old dilemma of how to split the bill will undoubtedly rise again.

 Modern Money Etiquette: Answering Thorny Questions About Tipping, Gifts and More

 More on Money: Is It OK To Ask Someone How Much They Paid for Their House?